OWASP/Top10/2021/docs/A04_2021-Insecure_Design.md

 -   Use threat modeling for critical authentication, access control, business logic, and key flows

 -   Integrate plausibility checks at each tier of your application (from frontend to backend)

 -   Write unit and integration tests to validate that all critical flows are resistant to the threat model.
 Compile use-cases *and* misuse-cases for each tier of your application.

--   Segregate tier layers on system and network layers depending on the exposure and protection needs
+-   Segregate tier layers on the system and network layers depending on the exposure and protection needs

--   Segregate tanants robustly by design throughout all tiers
+-   Segregate tenants robustly by design throughout all tiers

--   Limit ressource consumption by user or service
+-   Limit resource consumption by user or service

 ## Example Attack Scenarios